The List: Fiction

 Bely’s The Silver Dove published four years before its author’s celebrated Petersburg (ranked by Nabokov with Proust, Kafka and Joyce), is the first modern Russian novel.
 Breaking with Russian Realist tradition, a pioneering Symbolist work set in the aftermath of the failed revolution of 1905, it reaches subconscious layers of experience through images of the surface world, capturing ‘the living rhythm of the soul’.
 At the same time, its vividly drawn characters, elemental landscapes, and richly wrought, Gogolian style are immediately accessible to the Western reader.
 This brilliantly faithful new translation makes the complete work available in English for the first time . . .
 More

 Valery Bryusov; Mikhail Bulgakov et al.

 Russian writers from Pushkin to Bulgakov and beyond have produced outstanding ghost stories, supernatural thrillers, and other tales of the uncanny.
 In the first decades of the 20th century the Gothic-fantastic genre flourished in Russia, despite official efforts to stamp it out.
 Few of these stories have been translated or published outside Russia.
 This collection includes eleven vintage tales by seven writers of the period: Valery Bryusov, Mikhail Bulgakov, Aleksandr Grin and Sigizmund Krzhizhanovsky; the lesser known but important figure Aleksandr Chayanov, whose story ‘Venediktov’ influenced Bulgakov’s Master and Margarita . . .
 More

 Theodor Fontane, chronicler of post-1871 Berlin in its new role as capital of a Germany unifed for the first time in modern history, lifted the German nineteenth-century novel from provincialism to the European mainstream, and is now regarded as one of the outstanding German novelists.
-English translations of several of his works have appeared, but none hitherto of Cécile (1887), first of a brilliant trio of female portraits culminating in Effi Briest (1895).
+Cécile (1887) is the first of a brilliant trio of female portraits culminating in Effi Briest (1895).
 The Baroness von St Arnaud, a delicate beauty married to a retired army officer who neglects her, is a tantalising mystery to the much-travelled civil engineer von Gordon who makes her acquaintance at the fashionable spa . . .
 More